 Former Ecuador national team diver Rafaella Suarez began her appointment as the head diving coach at the University of California San Diego on Sept.
 18, 2017.
-The 2017-18 season is her first on the Canyonview Aquatic Center deck.
+The 2017-18 season was her first on the Canyonview Aquatic Center deck.

-In addition to her duties at UC San Diego, Suarez is also currently an assistant coach with Aztec Divers San Diego, mentoring pupils of ages 11-18 with skill levels of beginner to collegiate from recruitment, to dryland routines, to dive development.
+In addition to her duties at UC San Diego, Suarez is also an assistant coach with Aztec Divers San Diego, mentoring pupils of ages 11-18 with skill levels of beginner to collegiate from recruitment, to dryland routines, to dive development.
 From 2015-17, she was an assistant with Crown Valley Divers in Laguna Niguel.

 As a competitor for Ecuador, Suarez participated in events such as the XVII Bolivarian Games Trujillo 2013 in Lima, Peru, on the one-meter springboard, and the IX South American Games (ODESUR Games) in 2010 in Medellin, Colombia, winning the bronze medal in 10-meter platform synchronized.

 Collegiately at San Diego State, Suarez was a part of two Mountain West Conference (MW) team titles (2011, 2013), one runner-up effort (2012) and one third-place showing (2010) over her four years with the Aztecs.
 She placed fourth in platform diving and eighth in the three-meter springboard event as a junior at the 2012 MW Championships.
 As a sophomore, Suarez was fifth on the platform.
 She was thus a three-time All-Mountain West honoree for her career.